jarasmar/Learning_Journey_At_Makers/Week-2.md

 * Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 * Review another person's code and give them meaningful feedback

+_Plan to add improvements to my Airport Challenge to make it more consistent_

 <br>

 ***